KesharwaniArpita/cern-technical-student-notes/README.md

 Keep in mind that CERN Marketplace is not private for CERN people: beware of frauds!

+## Mobility
+When you plan your stay at CERN, keep in mind that you are entitled to ask for a [CERN bike](https://sce-dep.web.cern.ch/mobility/bike-rental).
+This means about 10/15 minutes of commute from Saint-Genis-Pouilly, for example.

+CERN has also some [shuttle lines](https://sce-dep.web.cern.ch/cern-shuttle-service) in place.
+Shuttles are free for CERN workers.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/